buildingwheels/ShallowGuess/README.md

 ## Evaluation
 - Neural network with single hidden layer
-- Partially quantized (for 1st fully connected layer with incremental updates)
+- Partially quantized (only the 1st fully connected layer which is used for incremental updates)

 ## How to Use
 There are 3 trained models under the `resources/models/` folder:
-- `1L-32.pth` (used for initial experiments, around 2000 ELO)
+- `1L-32.pth` (used for experiments, around 2000 ELO)
 - `1L-128.pth` (default, around 2500 ELO)
-- `1L-256.pth` (training in progress)
+- `1L-256.pth` (not ready, training in progress)

 The associated weights have been exported into the `resources/weights/` folder with `scripts/export.py`:
 - `1L-32.weights`